BensassiMohammed/GarageManager/replit.md

 3. For RTL components, use `[dir="rtl"]` CSS selectors for layout adjustments

 ## Recent Changes
+- 2025-12-02: Added new fields to Company module
+  - ICE (Identifiant Commun de l'Entreprise) - Moroccan business identifier
+  - City (Ville) - Company location city
+  - Address (Adresse) - Full company address
+  - Backend entity updated with new fields and getters/setters
+  - Frontend form and table updated to display and edit new fields
+  - Translations added for English, French, and Arabic

 - 2025-11-30: Added complete multi-language support (i18n) with English, French, and Arabic
   - Installed ngx-translate v17 with provideTranslateService API
   - Created comprehensive translation files covering all UI text